Investing in a Roth IRA is a great idea, particularly if you already have a 401(k) or other retirement plan at work.

 Investors then have to pay taxes on the dividends and capital gains they get from investing in shares of that company.
 Long-term capital gains and qualified dividends are taxed at a lower rate than ordinary income, though.

-Currently the maximum rate is 20%, compared to almost 40% for ordinary income:
+Currently the maximum dividend and long-term capital gains tax rate is 20%, compared to a maximum of 37% for ordinary income:

 Many people refer to this as “double taxation”, because the investors are the owners of the company, and they essentially pay tax once at the corporate level, and then pay more tax on their investment gains.